alicealys/tpp-server-emulator/docs/usage.md

     }
     ```

+    The auth token will be valid for 365 days, or until a new one is generated.

     The game client must then send a ticket with this information using the format described above in the **CMD_AUTH_STEAMTICKET** request.
     An example of the redirect URL you should provide the client: